yuviji/yuviji/README.md

 ###

-<p align="left">I'm a student at Penn M&T studying Computer Science 💻, Finance 💰, and Statistics 📈.</p>
+<p align="left">I'm a student in the Jerome Fisher Program in Management & Technology at the University of Pennsylvania studying Computer Science 💻, Finance 💰, and Statistics 📈.</p>

 ###